About The FBD Journal

 James Philpot - Missouri State University

-Cheryl Prachyl - University of North Texas at Dallas
+Cheryl Prachyl - University of Texas at Arlington

 Marcel Robles - Eastern Kentucky University